papis/papis/doc/source/default_settings.rst

     A list of keys that extend the default ones from :confval:`doctor-html-tags-keys`.
 This list extends instead of overwriting the given keys.

-.. papis-config:: doctor-key-type-keys

-   A list of strings ``key:type`` used by the ``key-type`` check.
-This check will show an error if the key does not have the corresponding type.
-The type should be a builtin Python type.
-For example, this can be ``["year:int", "tags:list"]`` to check that the year is an integer and the tags are given as a list in a document.

-.. papis-config:: doctor-key-type-keys-extend
-    :type: :class:`~typing.List` [:class:`str`]

-    A list of keys that extend the default ones from :confval:`doctor-key-type-keys`.
-This list extends instead of overwriting the given keys.

 .. papis-config:: doctor-key-type-separator